vtex/toolbelt/README.md

 # Getting started: Installing the VTEX Toolbelt
-To use the VTEX Toolbelt, you'll need to install other engines (that also will be useful when developing for VTEX).
+To use the VTEX Toolbelt, you'll need to install other engines that will also be useful when developing for VTEX.

 #### Node.js to run the tool
 - Install Node.js [here](https://nodejs.org/en/download/): Toolbelt is written in Typescript and designed to run on Node.js.